mnagdycnn/longer-permalinks/readme.txt

 == Changelog ==

 = 1.15 =
-* Major update: long permalinks suvrive the WordPress 5.0 upgrade db schema reset / slugs db field truncation.
 * IMPORTANT: Please update plugin to latest version BEFORE upgrading your WordPress to 5.x if you want to avoid truncated long permalinks.
+* Plugin Major update: long permalinks suvrive the WordPress 5.0 upgrade.

 = 1.14 =
 * Provide more thorough admin output on edge cases